wp-plugins/wp-rss-multi-importer/readme.txt

 * Set caching time for faster page loading
 * Export all the feeds as a single RSS feed

-These features are all set in the settings tab in the admin panel.
+These features are all available in the admin panel.

 = Credit =